LambdaTheda/LambdaTheda/README.md

  • I can lead 5.8 outdoor Rock Climbing and am an avid Health/Fitness Advocate Foodie

- • 🤔 I’m looking to collaborate on software, hardware, and art projects; I am a multi-media artist and educator
+ • 🤔 Will collaborate on software, hardware, and art projects; I am a multi-media SchmARTest unDz educator

  =^..^=   =^..^=   =^..^=    =^..^=    =^..^=    =^..^=    =^..^=  =^..^=   =^..^=   =^..^=    =^..^=    =^..^=    =^..^=    =^..^=